-Greek Ionia (Greek colonies on the Turkish Peninsula and among the Aegean Islands) was the mixing-bowl of Eastern and Western thought: the fountainhead of “Greek” philosophy.
+Greek Ionia (Greek colonies on the Turkish Peninsula and among the Aegean Islands) was a mixing-bowl of Eastern and Western thought: the fountainhead of “Greek” philosophy.
 The Persians were enraged when Ionian Greeks burned down their splendid Lydian capital, Sardis, in present-day Turkey.
 In retaliation for Sardis, the Persians razed the Greek colony of Miletus (494 BCE).
-They destroyed the works of philosophers Thales and Anaximenes forever, among others.
+They destroyed the works of philosophers Thales and Anaximenes, among others, forever.
 By 479 BCE, Persia had sacked and burned every Ionian city.
-Some of the work of Ionian philosopher Heraclitus survives—probably because he coined such verbal gems as: “War is the father of all things.”
+Some of the work of Ionian philosopher Heraclitus survives ― probably because he coined such verbal gems as: “War is the father of all things.”

 Athens annihilated Aegina (457 BCE), Potidaea (430 BCE) and Melos (416 BCE), source of the Venus of Milo.
 Platae, Athen’s ally, was destroyed by Thebes and Sparta (427 BCE).
 Insectile Sparta reduced the city of Messene into a warehouse of Helot slaves.

 Phidias was the greatest sculptor in ancient Greece.
 Not a single original or good copy of his work survives.
-Not his statue of Zeus in the temple of Olympus, another of the Seven Wonders of the World, similar in pose to the Lincoln Monument in Washington, DC and twice its size.
+Not his statue of Zeus in the temple of Olympus, one of the Seven Wonders of the World, similar in pose to the Lincoln Monument in Washington, DC and twice its size.
 Not his Athena Parthenos, the foremost pride of Athens.
-Both colossi were adorned with draperies of beaten gold and flesh parts made of brilliantly unpealed, softened and molded plates of elephant ivory.
-This Zeus was shipped off to Constantinople where a fire reduced it to ashes in 462.
-The same thing happened to all the strikingly realistic paintings of Zeuxis (born in Southern Italy during the late 5th century BCE) and no doubt the work of hundreds of others artists just as inspired.
+Both colossi were draped with beaten gold and their flesh was made of brilliantly unpealed, softened and molded plates of elephant ivory.
+The statue of Zeus was shipped off to Constantinople where a fire reduced it to ashes in 462.
+The same thing happened to all the strikingly realistic paintings made by Zeuxis (born in Southern Italy during the late 5th century BCE) and no doubt the work of hundreds of others artists just as inspired.

 By the way, eleven of Aristophanes’ forty known plays survive today, seven of Aeschylus’ ninety, seven of Sophocles’ one hundred twenty, and nineteen of Euripides’ ninety-two.
 All the written works of Chionides, Magnes, Cratius and countless others were lost.
 The seven sages of the Greek world during the 6th century were: Bias, Chilon, Cleobulus, Periander, Pittacus, Solon and Thales.
 For the most part, only a few pithy quotes remain of their lifetime achievement, if that.